 Meningitis is inflammation of the membranes that surround and protect the brain and spinal cord.
 Septicaemia is blood poisoning caused by large numbers of bacteria in the blood stream.
-It is sometimes referred to as sepsis.
 Meningitis can be caused by various bugs such as bacteria, viruses and fungi.
 Most severe cases are caused by bacteria.